Your wedding day has finally arrived and it’s time to get glamorous. But what sort of costs goes into hiring a hair and makeup artist?

 Who pays for what?

-Most couples will opt to split either the cost of the bridesmaid’s dresses or the cost of hair and makeup, rather than splitting both.
-Alternatively, if the wedding party needs to book accommodation somewhere the couple may pay for the whole shebang.
+Rather than splitting both, couples will often decide to split either the cost of bridesmaid dresses or the cost of their hair and makeup.
+Although, if accommodation comes into play, the couple may pay for the lot.

 Booking a hair and makeup trial

 One of the best things you can do is have a hair and makeup trial before the big day.
 You don’t want to risk any flaws or disappointment on your wedding day!
 A staggering 84% of brides believe a trial is a good idea.

 Makeup trials have seen an increase of 9% in the last year, after a slight drop the year previous.
 After all, it’s a great way to see how you will look and also if you want to change any features.

 If this is a choice you make, be sure to include the cost into your budget so you aren’t caught out, especially since it can be forgotten in the original plan.
 Also, be smart with your planning – so your beautiful hair and makeup don’t go to waste!
 Plan a night out so you can make the most of your trial look, whether it’s a dinner date or even aligning it with your hens party!